 C.6.
 Deadline for completion of the degree

-The University has 2 deadlines by which the degree must be completed or the student will need to retake introductory coursework.
-Once a student has been admitted to candidacy, they have 5 years to complete the degree.
+The University has two deadlines by which the degree must be completed or the student will need to retake introductory coursework.
+Once a student has been admitted to candidacy, they have five years to complete the degree.
 Overall, the student must complete the degree by the end of the eighth year in graduate school.
 The expectation is that the student will finish well before this time.
 To ensure timely progress, the Office of Research and Graduate Studies will send letters to students at the beginning of their sixth year to inquire as to their progress towards completion.

 D. M.D./Ph.D.
 Students